prufeng/blog/Architect/快速搭建ELK7.3.md

 java.lang.IllegalStateException: failed to obtain node locks, tried [[/var/lib/elasticsearch]] with lock id [0]; maybe these locations are not writable or multiple nodes were started without increasing [node.max_local_storage_nodes] (was [1])?

 ```
-Not work even after add nodes in configure.
+Not work even after nodes configure is updated as below.
 ```
 node.max_local_storage_nodes: 2
 ```